bendv/bendv.github.io/cv.md

 ### Teaching Assistant (11/2013 - 06/2015)
 Wageningen University, The Netherlands
 * Teaching assistant for Advanced Earth Observation M.Sc. course (GRS-30206)
 * Assisted in the development of a curriculum and course materials and gave lectures for a new M.Sc. level course in Geo-Scripting (GRS-51806)
-* Guest lecturer for the Integrated GIS and Remote Sensing M.Sc. course (GRS- 60312)
+* Guest lecturer for the Integrated GIS and Remote Sensing M.Sc. course (GRS-60312)

 ### Research Assistant (02/2011 - 11/2013)
 Wageningen University, The Netherlands and Ethiopia
 * Led the implementation of the “Forest and Climate Monitoring” project, funded by the Nature and Biodiversity Union (NABU) through the German International Climate Initiative (IKI)
-* Prepared interim and final reports of research findings to project commissioners
 * Facilitated national workshop with the Ethiopian Ministry of Agriculture, Environmental Protection Agency and the Embassy of Norway and drafted a Road Map for the implementation of a REDD+ Measuring, Reporting and Verification (MRV) system

 ### Regional Disaster Response Coordinator (03/2007 - 09/2008)
 Christian Reformed World Relief Committee (CRWRC), Eastern and Southern Africa